 We offer a research service for anyone interested in the origin of street or building names, including those that no longer exist.
 The cost of this service is £100 and is non-refundable, even if no information can be found.
 Requests can be submitted using the form below.

-For requests where someone is trying to ascertain when a property or street has been renumbered, we can reference any plans that were drawn up showing the proposed sale plots and street layouts.
+For requests where someone is trying to ascertain when a property or street has been renumbered, we can reference any plans that were drawn up.

 Both the Special Collections Library and Archives have plans and historic street directories which list, house by house, who lived in the streets from 1850 to 1975.